Alex Murdaugh maintains his innocence as he’s sentenced to life in prison for murders

 Murdaugh agreed that they do “all day and every night”.

-But, when he was then given the opportunity by the judge to come clean, the disgraced attorney and serial liar reiterated his statement of innocence.
+But, when he was then given another opportunity by the judge to come clean, the disgraced attorney and serial liar reiterated his statement of innocence.

+“I’ll tell you again.
+I respect this court, but I am innocent, and I would never under any circumstances hurt my wife Maggie and I would never under any circumstances hurt my son Paul,” he said.

-Judge Newman was not buying it, telling him: “It might not be you.
-It might be the monster you become when you take [a high volume] of opioids”.
+Judge Newman was not fooled by the convicted killer, telling him: “It might not be you.
+It might have been the monster you’ve become.
+If you take 20, 40, 50, 60 opioid pills, you become a different person.”

+While he gave Murdaugh the chance to finally tell the truth once and for all, the judge admitted he “would not expect a confession of any kind” – as he pointed out Murdaugh had lied and schemed from the moment he killed Maggie and Paul.

+At one point, he asked him what he had meant on the witness stand when he said “oh what a tangled web we weave”.

+Judge Newman asked him “when will it end?” as he recounted how Murdaugh had consistently lied to investigators in the 20 months since the murders – and then changed his story on the witness stand when he could no longer get away with his lies.

+Even then, though, he said that he had continued to lie about what really happened.

-The judge hinted that – in his eyes – he believes Murdaugh should have been sentenced to death for the heinous slayings of his wife and adult son and suggested that he would have handed down the death penalty if prosecutors had requested it.
+The judge hinted that – in his eyes – Murdaugh perhaps should have been sentenced to death for the heinous slayings of his wife and adult son, suggesting he might have handed down the death penalty if prosecutors had requested it.

-Judge Newman said that other inmates had been sentenced to death for a lot less.
+Judge Newman said that other inmates had been sentenced to death for a lot less – including by the Murdaugh family – but that prosecutors had taken the death penalty off the table.

+“Over the past century, your family – including you – have been prosecuting people here in this courtroom, and many have received the death penalty – probably for lesser conduct,” he said.

 Addressing Murdaugh head on, the judge told him that his case was “one of the most troubling cases” he had ever handled – pointing out the fact the killer was a high-powered attorney from a prominent family in the lowcountry.

-“We have a wife who has been killed, murdered, a son savagely murdered, a lawyer - person from a respected family who has control of justice in this community for over a century – a person whose grandfather’s portrait hanged at the back of the courthouse – that I had to have ordered removed in order to ensure that a fair trial was had,” he saod.
+“We have a wife who has been killed, murdered, a son savagely murdered, a lawyer – person from a respected family who has control of justice in this community for over a century – a person whose grandfather’s portrait hanged at the back of the courthouse – that I had to have ordered removed in order to ensure that a fair trial was had,” he said.

+“It’s also particularly troubling, Mr Murdaugh, because as a member of the legal community, you’ve practiced law before me, and we’ve seen each other at various occasions throughout the years.

+“It was especially heartbreaking for me to see you go in the media from being a grieving father who lost their wife and son to being a person indicted and convicted of killing them.”

 The court was expecting to hear victim impact statements but prosecutor Creighton Waters revealed that none of the victims wished to speak at this time.